-Explicitly searching for the existence of a sandbox can be detected as suspicious activity during analysis.
+Explicitly searching for the existence of a sandbox can be detected as a suspicious activity during analysis.
 A more advanced approach for malware, therefore, exploits weaknesses in the sandbox technology to perform operations without being detected.
 By exploiting these sandbox weaknesses, malware does not have to worry about being detected even if it is being executed in a sandboxed system.
 Some of the techniques include:

-- Hooks can be removed by restoring the original instruction or data
+Hooks can be removed by restoring the original instruction or data.

-- Powershell, .hta, .dzip etc. are some examples of file formats that may slip by and simply fail to execute in a sandboxed environment.
+Many sandboxes do not support all file formats.
+Powershell, .hta, and .dzip are examples of some file formats that may slip by and simply fail to execute in a sandbox environment.

 By simply overwhelming the target analysis environment, malware can also avoid analysis with this crude but sometimes effective approach.
 For example,